macs30200-s22/replication-materials-zbchen0129/README.md

 # replication-materials-zbchen0129
-replication-materials-zbchen0129 created by GitHub Classroom My research question is 1) how political correctness is discussed and portrayed on Twitter; 2) whether being politically correct/incorrect will affect the influence of an anti-vaccination tweet.
+replication-materials-zbchen0129 created by GitHub Classroom My research question is 1) how political correctness is discussed and portrayed on Twitter; 2) whether being politically incorrect will affect the influence of an anti-vaccination discussion tweets.

 All codes and data in this repository is written in Python 3.7 and all of its dependencies can be installed by running the following in the terminal (with the `requirements.txt` file included in this repository):